 Your official website and official WeChat account are the most important digital assets for your brand in China.
 You want your website to be mobile responsive and integrated with your WeChat account to provide a seamless customer experiences.
 The image below shows how L’Oréal Paris masters the user transition from WeChat to their own website seamlessly.

-Understanding WeChat user demographics and behaviour
+Understand WeChat user demographics and behaviour

-To run effective an campaign, you also need to develop an understanding of the WeChat user demographic and their typical behaviour.
+To run an effective campaign, you also need to develop an understanding of the WeChat user demographic and their typical behaviour.
 According to WeChat’s 2016 data report, 55% of all WeChat users are male, 45% are female.
-Most users are between 22-54 years old which is also the age group driving China’s growth in consumption.
+Most users are between 22-54 years old which is the age group driving China’s growth in consumption.